 time (optional field) – Set the cookie expiration date.
 If this field is empty then the cookie will be deleted when a browser is closed.

-domain (optional field) – You can set domain in which a cookie is available.
-If you want to set a cookie for multiple subdomains, then use the name of the main domain with a dot as a prefix.
+domain (optional field) – Set the domain in which a cookie is available.
+If you want to set a cookie for multiple subdomains, then use the name of main domain with a dot as a prefix.

 Suppose webrewrite.com has multiple subdomains such as tech.webrewrite.com, education.webrewrite.com.
-And I want a cookie set by webrewrite.com can be accessible to all of my subdomain then I set the domain is .webrewrite.com.
+And I want a cookie set by webrewrite.com can be accessible to all of my subdomains then I set the domain as .webrewrite.com.

-secure (optional field) – It Specifies whether or not the cookie should only be transmitted over a secure HTTPS connection.
+secure (optional field) – It Specifies whether or not a cookie should be transmitted over a secure HTTPS connection.
 By default secure option is FALSE.
 If it is TRUE it means cookie will only be set if a secure connection exists.

 /* Create cookie with setcookie method. */

-A Cookie is created with the name of a firstcookie and it’s value is studentduniya.
+A Cookie is created with the name of a firstcookie with a value of studentduniya.

 NOTE – A Cookie can only store string values.
 It can’t store an array.
 To store an array in a cookie, you need to first convert them into a string.

+We have not defined the expiration time of a cookie.
 Let’s set a cookie for 30 days.
-In this case, We need to mention the time, so that even if a user close a browser cookie still remain for 30 days until a user deleted them manually.
+In this case, We need to mention the time, so that cookie still remain for 30 days until a user deleted them manually.

 /* Set cookie for 30 days. */